-New owners have a lot of decisions to make.
-While it’s not an easy choice, you have options.
-That said, if you’re looking for a specific Australian Shepherd color that you’ve seen, this is the complete guide to the 14 colors of Aussies.
+New owners have a tough decisions to make.
+While it’s not an easy choice, you’ll have options.
+That said, if you’re looking for a specific Australian Shepherd color that you’ve seen, this is a complete guide to the 14 colors of Australian Shepherds.

 RECOMMENDED: The Owner’s Guide to Aussies